Bird Photographer of the Year Competition Rules

 The panel-judged category winners and runners-up will be decided upon by the judging panel, and the category winners will then go forward to a final round of judging where the 'Bird Photographer of the Year' will be decided, together with the ‘Young Bird Photographer of the Year'.

 Winners will be formally notified under embargo no later than 31 March 2020 following the completion of the final judging process.
-The results will be formally announced at the prize ceremony to be held at the 2020 Rutland Birdfair in August 2019 or alternative time and venue at the Promoter's discretion.
+The results will be formally announced no later than 1 April 2020.
+The prize ceremony will be held at the 2020 Rutland Birdfair in August 2020 or alternative time and venue at the Promoter's discretion.
 Equipment prizes will be awarded on the day of the awards presentation to those winners attending.
 Arrangements to post prizes to those not attending will be made as soon as practicably possible following the awards event.
 Cash prizes will be paid no later than 30 September 2020.

 Please refer to our Judges page for more information on the Judges.
 The Judges’ decision is final and binding in all matters and no correspondence will be entered into.